Roughshod (1949)

 Grahame and Jarman are probably more recognizable to Western fans than Sterling, who appeared in just one other, 1950’s “The Sundowners.”
 Married to two actresses — Anne Jeffreys and Ann Sothern — over the course of his life, he’s best remembered for starring in the TV series “Topper” with Sothern.

 Grahame, meanwhile, created a scandal with her fourth marriage when she wed her stepson Anthony Ray.
-She was in her late 30s; he was 13 years young.
+She was in her late 30s; he was 13 years younger.
 But the marriage lasted nearly 14 years and they had two children together.

 Mark Robson